TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 Astarion, plain and simple, is a sociopath.
 And as such, although he is capable of empathy and kindness, he can be brutal and uncaring.
 We should see however, that compared to all the other characters from the game, arguably he had it worst.
 Even worse than perhaps most of them combined.
-While I have personally found his character absolutely appalling to interact with, we really should note this as a real testament to his writing and to his actor's Neil Newbon stellar performance.
+While I have personally found his character absolutely appalling to interact with, we really should note this as a real testament to his writing and to his actor's Neil Newbon's stellar performance.
 While in real life, we should stay away from such characters, as mean as that sounds, here it is good to take a close look and try to understand how someone can get so twisted.
 Because, as we will learn Astarion isn't really evil by nature, he just got a really, really terrible life.